API-Skeletons/doctrine-graphql/README.md

 Doctrine driver for use with [webonyx/graphql-php](https://github.com/webonyx/graphql-php).
 The goal of this library is to enable GraphQL on Doctrine data with a minimum amount of configuration.

+This REAMDE file describes how to start.
+[Detailed documentation](https://apiskeletons-doctrine-graphql.readthedocs.io/en/latest/) is also available.

 Installation
 ------------